 21. PRACTICE, PRACTICE, PRACTICE.

-It is time to step up from knowing to doing.
-These habits are simple, yet they are not always easy to apply consistently.
+Take note, it is time to step up from knowing to doing.
+These habits to improve public speaking are simple, yet they are not always easy to apply consistently.
 Practice these habits for success and watch your public speaking skills improve to a new level of professional development.

 Jeffrey Benjamin is a leading public speaker and the founder of breakthroughtraining.com.
 Breakthrough Training™ provides solutions.
 Whether you need to become a better communicator or public speaker, They’ve got you covered.